 In general, higher speed results in higher throughput capacity.
 It can also result in splashing of wet material from the discharge and reduced solids concentration in the sludge/slurry discharge.
 High speed operation increases the power draw of the motor.

-In applications involving filtration of a variety of solutions, or inconsistent inbound flow, the Fiber Filter is best equipped with a VFD.
+Especially in applications involving filtration of a variety of solutions, or inconsistent inbound flow, the Fiber Filter may benefit from the use of a VFD.